zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 ### <a name="m3u8"></a>Playlist of the recorded files

-Each recording session has an M3U8 file, which is a playlist pointing to all the split TS files of the recording.
+In individual recording mode, if you choose to record audio or video only, each recording session generates one M3U8 file; if you record both audio and video, each recording session generates two M3U8 files.
+The M3U8 file is a playlist pointing to all the split TS/WebM files of the recording.
 You can use the M3U8 file to play and manage the recorded files.
+For detailed information about the naming conventions of the M3U8 and TS/WebM files in individual recording mode, see [Manage Recorded Files](../../en/cloud-recording/cloud_recording_manage_files.md).

-The name of the M3U8 file consists of the recording ID and the channel name.
-For example`recording_id_channel_name.M3U8`.
+In composite recording mode, each recording session generates one M3U8 file.
+The name of the M3U8 file is `sid_cname.m3u8`, which consists of the recording ID and the channel name.
+For more information, see [Composite Recording](../../en/cloud-recording/cloud_recording_composite_mode.md).

 ### Upload the recorded files